WebDevZero/Lightdom.js/README.md

 Lightdom.js is a lightweight, simple JavaScript frontend framework built from scratch.
 Designed to help you learn framework internals and build small projects with ease.

+> If you like the project consider following my github profile and starring the repo, it would help a lot! :)

 ---